 Forming the base of many routine activities in operations management

-Providing the entry point for many process and activities of Service Operation
+Providing the entry point for many processes and activities of Service Operation

-The fourth objective is providing the entry point for many processes and activities of Service Operation.
-A problem, an issue or an indication in ITIL service management is the start point for investigation, monitoring and analyzing to find an appropriate solution for the event.
+The fourth objective is to provide the entry point for many processes and activities of Service Operation.
+A problem, an issue, or an indication in ITIL service management is the start point for investigation, monitoring, and analyzing to find an appropriate solution for the event.
 Therefore, the Event Management Process is the entry point for many processes and activities of service operation.

-The fifth and the last objective of the Event Management Process is providing a basis for service assurance, reporting and service improvement.
+The fifth and last objective of the Event Management Process is to provide a basis for service assurance, reporting, and service improvement.
 IT service providers aim for service improvement to improve the provided services consistently to increase the value provided to the customers.
 The Event Management Process helps to increase this value delivered to the customers.

 What is the difference between an alert and an event in the Event Management Process?

 Alert and Event are the concepts related to the Event Management Process.